MicrosoftDocs/azure-docs/articles/machine-learning/azure-machine-learning-release-notes.md

   + **azureml-automl-core**
     + AutoML raises a new error code from dataprep when content is modified while being read.
   + **azureml-automl-runtime**
-    + Alert user of data containing missing value but featurization is turned off.
+    + Added alerts for the user when data contains missing values but featurization is turned off.
-    + Fix child run failures when data contains nan and featurization is turned off.
+    + Fixed child run failures when data contains nan and featurization is turned off.
     + AutoML raises a new error code from dataprep when content is modified while being read.
     + Updated normalization for forecasting metrics to occur by grain.
     + Improved calculation of forecast quantiles when lookback features are disabled.
-    + fix bool sparse matrix handling when computing explanations after AutoML
+    + Fixed bool sparse matrix handling when computing explanations after AutoML
   + **azureml-core**
     + A new method `run.get_detailed_status()` now shows the detailed explanation of current run status.
 It is currently only showing explanation for `Queued` status.
     + Add image_name and image_labal parameters to Model.package() to enable renaming the built package image.